-Risk No 1 Local Plan - Action Plan Existing Controls/actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Systematic approach to Duty to Co-operate, engaging public bodies and developing Memorandum of Understanding with key councils in the Strategic Market Housing Area.
+Existing Controls/actions to address risk Effectiveness of controls/actions Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Systematic approach to Duty to Co-operate, engaging public bodies and developing Memorandum of Understanding with key councils in the Strategic Market Housing Area.
 Difficulties and delay in engaging councils in serious discussion re Memorandum of Understanding, however progress now being made. meetings held with most other key bodies with positive outcomes, issues identified.
 Constant review of Planning Institute local plan decisions re Duty to Co-operate.
 Important that key decisions do not precede Duty to Co-operate ie "fait accompli"- needs to be accommodated in project plan and Local Development Scheme.
 Progress Memorandum of Understanding, engaging members and using Planning Advisory Service support as necessary.
 Engage further key bodies eg Lee Valley Regional Park.
 Discuss informally with Planning Institute as necessary.
 Derek Macnab Submitted plan passes legal test of Duty to Cooperate.
 MB review six weekly Officer Meetings - monthly now underway Member briefing by PAS 25 March.
 Further Member meetings to finalise Governance arrangements and "Duty to C0-operate planned for September 2014.
 Consultants in place to support project management, resource planning, Sustainability Assessment, transport modelling, masterplanning.
 Experienced maternity cover for key posts in place.
 Temporary posts resourced.
 Budget available.
 Staff cannot be prevented from leaving.
 Exit interviews should reveal any specific patterns.
 Market is picking up, making recruitment more difficult.
 Review of Staffing undertaken.
 Review of Strategy agreed by Management Board.
-Implementation now needed.
+Implementation.
 Derek Macnab No delays to timetable due to staffing gaps or lack of critical skills As above New Staffing Structure Implemented by October 2014.

-Vulnerability Trigger Consequence Risk Owner The Council has a number of Strategic sites which it needs to make the right decisions about and then deliver on those decisions. strategic sites either through Financial viabLack of econdExternal critic Colleen O'Boyle Existing Controls/actions to address risk to Effectiveness of controls/actions Required further management action Responsibility Critical success factors and measures Review frequency Key date Work on strategic sites is co- ordinated through a dedicated Cabinet Committee.
-Work is progressing developing a number of the commence of the wins churchill site; 2.
-Draft Heads of To St Johns Road are presented to Cabine of the contract has freed upon the contract has freed er of sites: to ton ferms for being et in July; the waste up lier than Reports to Cabinet Committee and Cabinet to obtain decisions on development options.
+Risk No 2 Strategic Site es A1 Vulnerability Trigger Consequence Risk Owner The Council has a number of Strategic sites which it needs to make the right decisions about and then deliver on those decisions.
+Not maximising the opportunity of the strategic sites either through decisions or delivery Financial viability of Council harmed Lack of economic development and job creation External criticism Colleen O'Boyle Existing Controls/actions to address risk Required further management action Responsibility for action Critical success factors and measures Review frequency Key date Work on strategic sites is co- ordinated through a dedicated Cabinet Committee.
+Work is progressing developing a number of the work has now commenced on site redevelop the Winst Churchill site; 2.
+Draft Heads of T St Johns Road agree Cabinet in July; 3.
+The re-letting of contract has freed under the work of the to to ton ferms for eed by the waste up ier than d; ster Reports to Cabinet Committee and Cabinet to obtain decisions on development options.
 Colleen O'Boyle Development of strategic sites completed in accordance with Cabinet decisions.
 Monthly None